-- A. All general rules and guidelines, mobility / support device rules, as well as routine requirements apply. - B. All Special Abilities Unified National Teams must be comprised of a minimum 50% or more Athletes with intellectual disabilities. - C. All Special Abilities Traditional National Teams must be comprised of 100% Athletes with intellectual disabilities.
-NOTE: The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each division's composition requirements. - D. All Stunts and Pyramids at prep level or above will require the spot of a Coach or Assistant for safety purposes.
+- A. All general rules and guidelines, mobility / support device rules, as well as routine requirements apply. - B. All Special Abilities Unified Teams must be comprised of a minimum 50% or more Athletes with intellectual disabilities. - C. All Special Abilities Traditional Teams must be comprised of 100% Athletes with intellectual disabilities.
+NOTE: The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more Teams are registered that would comply with each division's composition requirements. - D. All Stunts and Pyramids at prep level or above will require the spot of a Coach or Assistant for safety purposes.
 Should the Coach or Assistant assist in the skill, directly or indirectly (for safety reasons), while spotting the skill- a reduced point value will be reflected in the team score for the respective category based on the level of assistance provided. - E. Tosses are not allowed. - F. Spotted and assisted tumbling is not allowed in competition; however, spotted and assisted tumbling is allowed in Exhibition performances. - G. Up to three (3) Coach(es) and/or Assistant(s) are allowed to signal from the front of the mat and may not obstruct the view of the judges.
 Additionally, there is no limit to the number of Assistants around the perimeter of the floor in a squat position. - H. Assistants shall be dressed in contrasting attire compared to the Athletes, so it is clear to the judges who are the Athletes and who are the Assistants on the floor at any time.
 For example, Assistants shall wear a dark t-shirt and pants in contrast to the Athletes' lighter colored uniform (or vice versa); however, Assistants may not wear a Cheerleading or Performance Cheer uniform during the routine.

-- I. Assistants shall wear athletic shoes (e.g. no flip- flops) and shall not wear any jewelry for the protection of the Athletes. - J. Special Abilities Unified Teams Only: Skill difficulty performed by a Unified Partner within a specific category (e.g. tumbling, partner stunts, pyramids, etc.) must not exceed the difficulty of a comparable skill or a skill within the same category performed by an athlete with an intellectual disability, unless an athlete with an intellectual disability is part of the skill (e.g. a partner stunt group, pyramid, etc.), and compliant with the rules detailed herein. - K. As a potential condition for an athlete with an intellectual disability or neurological symptom, any athlete that may potentially have Atlanto-Axial Instability (AAI) or any physical condition associated with spinal cord compression, coaches must reference Section XIV.
-"Spinal Cord Compression / Atlanto-Axial Instability (AAI) Rules & Guidelines".
+- I. Assistants shall wear athletic shoes (e.g. no flip- flops) and shall not wear any jewelry for the protection of the Athletes. - J. Special Abilities Unified Teams Only: Skill difficulty performed by a Unified Partner within a specific category (e.g. tumbling, partner stunts, pyramids, etc.) must not exceed the difficulty of a comparable skill or a skill within the same category performed by an athlete with an intellectual disability, unless an athlete with an intellectual disability is part of the skill (e.g. a partner stunt group, pyramid, etc.), and compliant with the rules detailed herein. - K. As a potential condition for an athlete with an intellectual disability or neurological symptom, any athlete that may potentially have Atlanto-Axial Instability (AAI) or any physical condition associated with spinal cord compression, are strictly prohibited from any skills that may pose a danger to an athlete with AAI or with any physical condition associated with spinal cord compression (including but not limited to forward rolls, backward rolls and any skill that may put an athlete with AAI or any spinal cord compression at risk, etc.).
+Written approval/clearance by a medical professional and proof of all waivers and documentation prior to physical activity is the direct responsibility of the Team Director and Coach.

-3.12.
-Special Abilities Intermediate Division (Level 2 with modifications)
+4.12.
+Special Abilities Intermediate Division